HISTORY OF THE BARN

-The theatre buildings were created from a group of agricultural buildings and consist of a 700 year old tithe barn which now forms the auditorium with dressing rooms in its outbuildings, a former Granary which serves as a kitchen and stables which have been converted to an exhibition room and workshops.
+The theatre was created from a group of agricultural buildings and consist of a 700 year old tithe barn which now forms the auditorium and dressing rooms, a former Granary which serves as a kitchen and stables which have been converted to an exhibition room and workshops.
 All three buildings have been linked by a modern addition tastefully integrated to form the foyer and theatre bar.
 Due to some inspired fund-raising by members many improvements have been made to the theatre.

 The Ifield Barn Theatre Society was founded in 1968.
 Throughout its life, it has been maintained by voluntary donations and is managed entirely by the unpaid efforts of its members.

 The social side is in the capable hands of the Green Room Club, set up to support the Theatre Society.
 It provides recreation and refreshment for members and their friends.
-Operating the club bar and the theatre bar, under their respective licences, it aims to organise at least one social event each month, making an invaluable contribution to the running of the theatre.
+Operating the club bar and the theatre bar, under their respective licences, it orgaises regular and various social events durng the year, making an invaluable contribution to the running of the theatre.

-The club bar is open every Friday evening and every Sunday lunchtime - so if you are interested in joining us, come along, you will be made most welcome.
+The club bar is open every Friday evening from 8 p.m. to 11 p.m. and every Sunday lunchtime from 12.30 p.m. to 3 p.m. - so if you are interested in joining us, come along, you will be made most welcome.